jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

 Download and Configure Byteman
 ------------------------

 This quickstart uses Byteman to help demonstrate crash recovery.
-Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#byteman).
+Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#install-and-configure-byteman).

-<a name="clear-transaction-objectstore"></a>

 Clear the Transaction ObjectStore
 -------------------------